Remembering the 'Moonlight,' 'La La Land' fiasco

 On stage, Beatty opened the envelope that was supposed to contain the winner.
 Later, Beatty said the envelope contained the name of a winner, but not for best picture.

-The actor paused after saying "And the Academy Award..." which caused the audience to titter as they assumed Beatty was trying to build suspense.
+The actor paused after saying "And the Academy Award...," which caused the audience to titter as they assumed Beatty was trying to build suspense.

 Dunaway teased him about it before he showed her the card and she read "La La Land."